SamSamhuns/human_body_proportion_estimation/README.md

 Tested with [Docker compose](https://docs.docker.com/compose/install/) version `v2.28.1`.

+Two options:

+1. Run uvicorn server with fastAPI exposed and triton-server in the docker container
+2. Run triton-server container only and run server locally outside the container

-### Build and run docker image for uvicorn server with fastAPI exposed and triton-server in the backend
+## 1. Build and run docker image for uvicorn server with fastAPI exposed and triton-server in the backend

 ```shell
 docker compose build uvi_trt_server